-BHS - School of Health Professions
+BHS - College of Health Sciences

 Clinical and Diagnostic Sciences (Radiography)

-Radiographers employ ionizing radiation (x-rays) and strong magnetic fields to image anatomy and aid in the diagnosis of injury and disease.
-Radiographers work closely with radiologists and other physicians to provide patient services such as general x-ray, magnetic resonance imaging (MRI), computed tomography (CT), cardiac and vascular interventional procedures, mammography, and bone densitometry.
-Radiographers work in a variety of settings including hospitals, clinics, imaging centers, mobile services, research centers, and industry.
-The Radiography program includes two years of pre-requisite coursework and six semesters of professional coursework, including clinical experiences at several local facilities.
-The program includes advanced didactic training in MRI, CT, or Cardiac and Vascular Interventional Radiography.
+The Radiography program includes two years of prerequisite coursework and two years (including summer semesters) of professional coursework, including clinical experiences at facilities locally and across the state.
+The program includes didactic coursework in advanced imaging modalities, including MRI, CT, or Cardiac and Vascular Interventional Radiography.
 Graduates of the program may elect to enroll in the advanced imaging clinical externship to complete clinical requirements for MRI, CT, or Cardiac/Vascular Interventional Radiography in the semesters following graduation.
 Students graduate with a Bachelor of Health Science (BHS) degree in Clinical and Diagnostic Sciences with an emphasis in Radiography.
-Graduates of the program are eligible to challenge credentialing examinations administered by the American Registry of Radiologic Technologists.
+Graduates of the program are eligible to challenge credentialing examinations administered by the American Registry of Radiologic Technologists (ARRT http://www.arrt.org/).
 Accreditation of the program is granted by:

 The Joint Review Committee on Education in Radiologic Technology